chipotle/Slimx/README.md

 ## PHPUnit Tests

-Incomplete as of this writing, and only for the DB class.
-Fire off with `phpunit test/DBTest.php`.
+These are (fairly) complete for the DB class, but not implemented yet for the View class.